Windmill Theatre Co

-Windmill Theatre Co (previously known as Windmill Performing Arts), established in 2002 as a South Australian Government initiative, is Australia's flagship professional theatre company for child and young adult audiences.
-As of 2025 artistic director is Rosemary Myers.
+Windmill Theatre Co (previously known as Windmill Performing Arts), is an Australian children's theatre company in Adelaide, South Australia.
+Established in 2002 as a South Australian Government initiative, it is Australia's flagship professional theatre company for child and young adult audiences.
+As of 2025 artistic director is Clare Watson.
+Windmill Pictures, dedicated to screen productions, was formed in 2017, headed by Rosemary Myers.

 History

 Windmill Performing Arts was established in 2001 by the South Australian Government under the Public Corporations (Australian Children's Performing Arts Company) Regulations 2001, which was superseded by the 2016 Regulations.

-The founding director and creative producer was Cate Fowler (through 2007).
-The founding patron was children's author Mem Fox (through 2007).
+The founding director and creative producer was Cate Fowler.
+The founding patron was children's author Mem Fox.